• Skip to primary navigation

 Order a Child Meal on your Flight

 Ordering a child meal means your kids get their food first, regardless of where you are sitting on the plane.
 This is particularly helpful if you want them to eat and then settle down to sleep.
 My kids fell asleep before the food was served both ways, but at least it was an option!
-It is nice to have a full service carrier compared to going to Oahu with toddlers.
+It is nice to have a full service carrier compared to going to Oahu.

-Not All Accommodation Has Elevators
+Not All Accommodations Have Elevators

 We stayed in a 3 story walk-up while in Fiji.
 If you have a stroller and do not want to be lugging it up stairs or even worse, waking a napping toddler, try and arrange a ground-floor room to avoid the hassle of stairs.